-The Board through the NC seeks to maintain an appropriate balance and diversity of experience, skills, knowledge and attributes among the directors.
-The current Board has core competencies and expertise in accounting, finance, banking, risk management, business management, industry knowledge. strategic planning experience and customer-based experience.
+The main objective of the Board Diversity Policy is to maintain an appropriate balance and diversity of experience, skills, gender, knowledge and attributes among the directors.
+The current Board has core competencies and expertise in accounting, finance, banking, risk management, business management, industry knowledge, strategic planning and banking and finance operations.
 The current Board consists of individuals with various qualifications and backgrounds.
-Their professions include accountant, consultant and senior management of financial institutions.
+Their professions include accountant, banker, consultant and senior management of financial institutions.
 More than half of the Independent Directors have experience in the finance and banking industry, being the industry that the Company operates in.